John Devine (footballer, born 1969)

 John Devine (born 27 January 1969) is a Northern Irish former footballer who played at both semi-professional and international levels as a defender.

 Career

 Club career

 Born in Carrickfergus, Devine played youth-football with Island Magee, Chimney Corner and Carnmoney Colts, before playing senior football with Glentoran, Coleraine, Glenavon and Larne.
+He was Ulster Footballer of the Year and NIFWA Player of the Year in 1998–99.
 While at Larne, Devine was player-manager.

 International career

 In 1990, Devine represented Northern Ireland at both under-21 and under-23 levels, before making his senior debut later that same year.